tonantr/react-hooks-practice-woof-woof/README.md

   dogs: ON", or vice versa.
 - If the button now says "ON" (meaning the filter is on), then the Dog Bar should only show pups whose isGoodDog attribute is true.
-If the filter is off, the Dog Bar should show all pups (like normal).
+If the filter is off, the Dog Bar should show all pups (like normal)...